andreassiegel/4ndrs.xyz/content/posts/multiple-tool-versions-via-homebrew.md

 Formula/hugo.rb
 ```

-Usually, this result should not be a big surprise since all formulae are located in the `Formula` directory, and the information about a formula also cover this:
+Usually, this result should not be a big surprise since all formulae are located in the `Formula` directory and the information about a formula also cover this:

 ```sh
 $ brew info hugo